 When configuring your peer firewall rules, consider the following:

-- You should configure rules to allow egress and ingress traffic to and from the IP ranges used by the subnets in your VPC network.
+- Configure rules to allow egress and ingress traffic to and from the IP ranges used by the subnets in your VPC network.

-- You may choose to permit all protocols and ports, or you may restrict traffic to only the necessary set of protocols and ports to meet your needs.
+- You can choose to permit all protocols and ports, or you can restrict traffic to only the necessary set of protocols and ports to meet your needs.

-- Remember that on-premise firewall rules can be implemented by both your network devices (for example, security appliances, firewall devices, switches, routers, and gateways) and in software running on your systems (such as firewall software included with an operating system).
-All firewalls in the path to your VPC network must be configured appropriately to allow traffic.
+- Both your network devices (security appliances, firewall devices, switches, routers, and gateways) and software running on your systems (such as firewall software included with an operating system) can implement on-premises firewall rules.
+To allow traffic, configure all firewall rules in the path to your VPC network appropriately.

 - If your VPN tunnel uses dynamic (BGP) routing, make sure that you allow BGP traffic for the link-local IP addresses.
-Refer to the next section for more details.
+For more details, see the next section.

 BGP considerations for peer gateways

-Dynamic (BGP) routing exchanges route information using TCP port 179.
+Dynamic (BGP) routing exchanges route information by using TCP port 179.
 Some VPN

 gateways, including Cloud VPN gateways, allow this traffic automatically